OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

 The script `to.prod.sh` is not carved in stone.
 It is also here for inspiration.

+> Note: The build process might be a bit too heavy for a Raspberry Pi Zero...
+> I usually built on a bigger board, and the `scp` the result to a Raspberry Pi Zero if I need one.

 ## Warning!
 This project directory is a play ground, again, it is here for **you** to _compose_ your own server.